-The Micro Vario Ti COR-TEC from Leki is the aluminium version of the popular Micro Vario Carbon, featuring the same cork handles and break apart design, but with the added durability of an aluminium shaft and at a slightly more enticing price point.
+The Micro Vario Ti COR-TEC from Leki is the aluminium version of the popular Micro Vario Carbon, and has been replaced by a newer model of LEKI Micro Vario COR-TEC TA featuring the same cork handles and break apart design, but with the added durability of an aluminium shaft and at a slightly more enticing price point.

 Naturally, the pole is a touch on the heavy side, but scored well in durability and portability thanks to its tent-pole folding system and aluminium construction.
 The weight did let the pole down slightly in overall scoring, but the pole remained near the top of the list with a solid 4 out of 5 stars and was unanimously the most comfortable tent-style pole we tested.

 We enjoyed the fact that it was a tent-style pole made from aluminium, as often the folding poles tend to be fragile, but this pole from Leki gives hikers the option to trek with a supremely portable pole that can still pack up and fit in their backpack.